muhammed-ahmad/restaurants/README.md

 # Restaurants
-Restaurants app displays a list of resturants and meals
+Restaurants app displays a list of restaurants and meals
 - it uses a backend api to get data and cache it locally using room.
-- it allow filtering the current meals and resturants list.
+- it allow filtering the current meals and restaurants list.
 - each restart it connect to the backend and gets what was updated recently.

 <br />